 You can choose to hire employees yourself or work with a global PEO to help you find talent.

 Hiring your employees on your own requires a significant time commitment and the willingness to travel to Canada multiple times.
 You will need to make sure your company’s key players have time to spare so you can hire abroad.

 You may also choose to work with a global PEO such as Globalization Partners.
-Our RecruitGlobal service helps you maximize your time and find quality candidates for your business.
 While setting up a subsidiary is a months-long process to finish before you can even hire an employee, we can act as the Employer of Record and hire employees on your behalf to get you up and running in days.